sharetribe/flex-docs/src/docs/ftw-content/change-ftw-language/index.md

 import messagesInLocale from './translations/it.json';
 ```

-## Changing the translation used in tests
+## Changing the microcopy used in tests

 Also, in case you will translate the application and develop it forward
 it is wise to change the microcopy file that the tests use.
 Normally
-tests are language agnostic as they use translation keys as values.
+tests are language agnostic as they use microcopy keys as values.
-However, when adding new microcopy you can end up with missing
+However, when adding new microcopy you can end up with missing microcopy
-translation keys in tests.
-To change the translation file used in tests
+keys in tests.
+To change the microcopy file used in tests change the
-change the `messages` variable in
+`messages` variable in
 [src/util/test-helpers.js](https://github.com/sharetribe/flex-template-web/blob/master/src/util/test-helpers.js)
 to match your language in use, for example: